 Need to stock up?
 Here are some of the green clothes I recommend:

-I actually have a whole packing list for St. Patrick’s Day, which will make sure you have everything you need!
+I actually have a whole packing list for St. Patrick’s Day as well as a packing list for Ireland generally.
+Between the two, they will make sure you have everything you need!
 As you can see above, my friends and I packed basically every green thing we owned (plus some green accessories we picked up in London on our way).

 You can go as green as you like – you won’t stand out for wearing too much green on St. Patrick’s Day in Dublin!